Coronavirus and myositis

 This page pulls together some useful resources, websites and FAQs about the new coronavirus and myositis.

-As the UK is in lockdown to help tackle the spread of a new coronavirus (Covid-19), we know many of you living with myositis have questions about what this means for you.
+As the UK tackles the spread of the new coronavirus (Covid-19), we know many of you living with myositis have questions about what this means for you.

 The situation in the UK is constantly evolving along with the information available.